libcurl security considerations

 When first realizing this, the curl team tried to filter out such attempts in order to protect applications for inadvertent probes of for example internal networks etc. This resulted in CVE-2019-15601 and the associated security fix.

-However, we've since been made aware of the fact that the previous fix was far from adequate as there are several other ways to accomplish more or less the same thing: accessing a remote host over the network instead of the local file system.
+However, we have since been made aware of the fact that the previous fix was far from adequate as there are several other ways to accomplish more or less the same thing: accessing a remote host over the network instead of the local file system.

 If you use curl or libcurl on Windows (any version), disable the use of the FILE protocol in curl or be prepared that accesses to a range of "magic paths" will potentially make your system try to access other hosts on your network. curl cannot protect you against this.

 Applications may find it tempting to let users set the URL that it can work on.
-That's probably fine, but opens up for mischief and trickery that you as an application author may want to address or take precautions against.
+That is probably fine, but opens up for mischief and trickery that you as an application author may want to address or take precautions against.

 If your curl-using script allow a custom URL do you also, perhaps unintentionally, allow the user to pass other options to the curl command line if creative use of special characters are applied?

-If the user can set the URL, the user can also specify the scheme part to other protocols that you didn't intend for users to use and perhaps didn't consider. curl supports over 20 different URL schemes. "http://" might be what you thought, "ftp://" or "imap://" might be what the user gives your application.
+If the user can set the URL, the user can also specify the scheme part to other protocols that you did not intend for users to use and perhaps did not consider. curl supports over 20 different URL schemes. "http://" might be what you thought, "ftp://" or "imap://" might be what the user gives your application.
 Also, cross-protocol operations might be done by using a particular scheme in the URL but point to a server doing a different protocol on a non-standard port.

 curl command lines can use --proto to limit what URL schemes it accepts